lsnovich/lauranovich/README.md

 # Summary

-- 18+ years of experience documenting everything from quick start guides to APIs.
+1. 18+ years of experience documenting everything from quick start guides to APIs.
-- Open Source, Linux, and Git are my tools of the trade.
+   a.
+Open Source, Linux, and Git are my tools of the trade.
-- I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.
+   b.
+I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.
-- My experience includes template and style guide design, user-stories, and team management.
+   c.
+My experience includes template and style guide design, user-stories, and team management.
-- I quickly research and learn new technology.
+2. I quickly research and learn new technology.
 I am a professional and proficient writer with a flair for desktop publishing and page design.

 I create and understand complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.

+Tool Chest includes:
+* Madcap Flare
+* Jira/Confluence
+* Git/TFS
+* XML/DITA and DocBook
+* FrameMaker
+* MS Office Suite
-Tool Chest includes Madcap Flare, Jira/Confluence, Git/TFS, XML, DocBook, FrameMaker, MS Office Suite, WebWorks, Visio, CorelDraw and More!
+* Visio, CorelDraw and More!

 Trainer and Instructional Designer
 Certified RHCSA - Red Hat Certified System Administrator